alban-read/modula-2/README.md

 These XDS compilers were created by Excelsior in Russia: XDS is Copyright 1991-2019 Excelsior, LLC.

-If you like the modula-2 and oberon-2 languages; these are useful tools.
+If you like the modula-2 and oberon-2 languages; these are useful tools and available now as open source.

 I think that modula-2 and oberon-2 are better languages than many that came before them; and better than many that came after them.

-They are simpler and more readable than many other popular computer languages; and the compilers support multithreading allowing more than one processor to be used; which seems essential now that every PC (and even phones) have several CPUs (2019.)
+These languages are simpler; consistent; strongly typed and more readable than many other popular computer languages.
+Also these compilers support multithreading allowing more than one processor to be used; essential now that every PC (and even phones) have several CPUs (2019.)

 I plan to use them for some projects; and will track any changes here.